LucasAPayne/grapple/README.md

 ### Setting Grapple as a Startup Process

 It is recommended to set `grapple.exe` as a startup process.
-To do so, right-click this file and select `Create Shortcut`, and place the shortcut in the folder `%userprofile%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`.
+To do so, first ensure that `grapple.exe` and the `config` folder are located in the same folder.
+Next, right-click `grapple.exe` and select `Create Shortcut`, and place the shortcut in the folder `%userprofile%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`.
 The next time your computer is restarted, Grapple should be visible in the system tray, and you should be able to use the keyboard shortcut to bring it to the foreground.

 ## How to Use Grapple